 This credit allows you to offset some of your tax liability, and your income must fall within certain limits.
 TurboTax can handle the necessary calculations for you and tell you how much credit you qualify to receive.
-Further, it will tell you all the applicable income limits for all tax breaks for the elderly.
+Further, it will tell you all the applicable income limits for all tax breaks for senior and the elderly.

 How can seniors manage their IRAs and RMDs?